 Station access at Heathrow

 The underground station is located below the airport's central bus station.
-On foot it's five to ten minutes from Terminal 1 or 2, and ten to 15 minutes from Terminal 3.
+On foot it's five to ten minutes from Terminal 2, and ten to 15 minutes from Terminal 3.
 There are help buttons on either side of the up escalators to call station staff, who will take you to a lift to reach the ticket office level.
 From here there are lifts to take you to ground level and the central bus station.

 Heathrow Terminal 4

 The underground station is below the terminal.
 If you are a wheelchair user, you will need to seek assistance from station staff to pass through the trolley barriers.